pyfsi/coconut/examples/lid_driven_cavity/openfoam_esi2d_kratos_structure2d/lid_driven_cavity_openfoam_esi2d_kratos_structure2d.md

 The movement of the left and right side is constrained.

 To exchange information between the solvers on the fluid-structure interface, the use of mappers is required.
-Because a two-dimensional calculation in OpenFOAM has one cell in the depth direction, the coordinates of the nodes are actually three-dimensional.
+Because a two-dimensional calculation in OpenFOAM ESI has one cell in the depth direction, the coordinates of the nodes are actually three-dimensional.
 Therefore, the displacement serving as input to the flow solver is first mapped using the mapper [MapperDepth2DTo3D](../../../coupling_components/mappers/mappers.md#mapperdepth2dto3d) and subsequently mapped using a radial basis mapper.
 The resulting pressure and traction forces are located on the face centers, which all lie in the same plane as where the forces are applied in the structural solver.
 This means no additional transformer is required and only a radial basis mapper has to be applied.
-Mapping the flow solver instead of the structural solver, means that the coupled solver will work with the interface containing the displacements stored in Kratos nodes and not the interface which has stored the displacements in twice as many OpenFOAM nodes.
+Mapping the flow solver instead of the structural solver, means that the coupled solver will work with the interface containing the displacements stored in Kratos nodes and not the interface which has stored the displacements in twice as many OpenFOAM ESI nodes.

 ## References